PayString/rfcs/src/spec/payid-protocol.md

 ## Step 2: Payment Account Information Response
   In response, the PayID server returns a JSON object representation of a payment account(s) information resource for the payment-network and environment requested by the PayID client in the request `Accept` header field, along with other required and/or optional metadata.

-  A PayID server MUST be able to process the `application/payid+json` header type.
+  A PayID server MUST be able to process the `application/json` and `application/payid+json` header type.

-  If the PayID server does not contain the payment account information corresponding to the request, the PayID server MUST respond with an appropriate error message.
+  If the PayID server does not contain the payment account information corresponding to the request, the PayID server SHOULD respond with an appropriate error message.

   A PayID server MAY redirect the PayID client; if it does, the redirection MUST only be to an `https` URI and the PayID client MUST perform certificate validation again when redirected.